-For all of Star Trek‘s progressivism — one of the first interracial kisses on television, Japanese and Russian bridge officers two decades after World War II and in the middle of the Cold War, women in positions of authority — the franchise didn’t get around to featuring an openly gay character until 2016.
+For all of Star Trek’s progressivism — Japanese and Russian bridge officers two decades after World War II and in the middle of the Cold War, one of the first interracial kisses on television, women in positions of authority — the franchise didn’t get around to featuring an openly gay character until 2016.

 It was never filmed.

 Gerrold told Trekmovie in 2014 that his inspiration was the AIDS epidemic of the 1980s.
 Ignorance and homophobia had caused people to stop donating blood.
 He wanted to put the Enterprise crew in a similar situation and show that they would not be afraid.

 So the story wasn’t about AIDS as much as it was about the fear of AIDS.

 Gerrold told Cinefantastique in 1992 that he also considered the story a tribute to Mike Minor, who had worked as a concept artist and art director on The Original Series, the aborted second Star Trek television series Phase II and the first two motion pictures.
 Minor had died of AIDS in 1987.

 James Van Hise included a lengthy story treatment in his Trek: The Unauthorized Behind-the-Scenes Story of The Next Generation.
 Gerrold told Trekmovie the episode went through several rewrites.
 What follows is a summary of his original idea.